-Babcock says Leafs have to get better in home opener
+Mike Babcock says Maple Leafs have to get better in home opener

 He decided to alternate Borgman and Rosen the first two games because "I didn't know the difference between the two of them."

 Fehr and Moore are vying to be the team's fourth-line centre.
-Borgman, Rosen and Martin Marincin, who was loaned to the AHL Marlies on Friday, are competing for the role of sixth defenceman.
+Borgman, Rosen and Martin Marincin, who played for the AHL Marlies on Friday, are competing for the role of sixth defenceman.

 Babcock has said all along it will take some time to settle on his final lineup.